autistic-symposium/master-algorithms-py/hash_objects/README.md

 <br>

-* hash tables are data structure that organizes data using hash functions, in order to support quick insertion and search (map keys to buckets).
+* hash tables (also known as hash maps) are data structure that organizes data using hash functions, in order to support quick insertion and search (map keys to buckets).
-* ideally, a perfect hash function will be a 1-1 mapping between the key and the buckets. however, in most cases, a hash function is not perfect and there is a tradeoff between the amount of buckets and the capacity of a bucket.
-* if the hash function is not a 1-1 mapping, collisions must be handled:
-    - how to organize the values in the same bucket?
-    - what if too many values are assigned to the same bucket?
-    - how to search for a target value in a specific bucket?

 <br>

 <p align="center">